Tower Semiconductor: Fab 3 8" Newport Beach, California

 Fab 3, located in Newport Beach, California, United States was acquired by Tower when it merged with Jazz Technologies in 2008.
 Jazz Semiconductor was formed in 2002 and inherited the 200mm facility that was once operated by Rockwell Semiconductor.
 At Fab 3, Jazz established SiGe, BiCMOS and MEMS technologies and expanded upon its heritage for on-shore, specialized foundry services focused on the Aerospace and Defense industry.

 Fab 9 8" San Antonio, Texas

 Fab 9, located in San Antonio, Texas, United States was acquired by Tower in 2016 from Maxim Integrated.

+Fab 11 12" Agrate, Italy

+Towers shares a 300mm facility in Agrate, Italy with STMicroelectronics.

 Additional fabs through TPSCo

 TPSCo is 51% owned by Tower Semiconductor Ltd. and 49% owned by Nuvoton Technology Corporation Japan.
-TPSCo has three (only two are working) manufacturing facilities in Hokuriku, Japan (Uozu, Tonami, and not working Arai) which have been producing large scale integrated circuits for over 30 years.
+TPSCo has two manufacturing facilities in Hokuriku, Japan (Uozu, and Tonami) which have been producing large-scale integrated circuits for over 30 years.
 Areas of process technology focus include high dynamic range image sensors (CIS and CCD), integrated power devices (BCD, SOI and LDMOS) and high frequency silicon RFCMOS.
 TPSCo offers both IDMs and fabless companies over 120 qualified silicon process flows on 200mm and 300mm substrates from super micron to 45 nm, as well as internal back end processing, assembly and test services.